mytchel/agatha/README.md

 It doesn't do much at the moment but it should start up and show you that it isn't doing much on the following devices:

-- BeagleBone Black
 - qemu vexpress-a9

 Currently the kernel is not portable between devices and relies on a board specific `device.c` file and kernel device drivers.
 Each board needs to have its own kernel and proc0 compiled.

 ## Trying it out